chaminduliyana/CS50-s-Introduction-to-Computer-Science/Week 1/Problem Set 1/Mario.v1/README.md

 1. Prompt the user for the pyramid’s height
 2. Print a pyramid of that height

+So write some pseudcode as comments that remind you to do just that:

 <pre>
 #include <cs50.h>
 #include <stdio.h>